 Aldo is a competition and dispute resolution lawyer with over 30 years’ experience advising on competition and consumer protection law including dealings with the ACCC.

-He has been the principal trade practices adviser to Qantas for a number of years, advising on key competition issues as they arise.
+He was the principal trade practices adviser to Qantas for decades, advising on key competition issues as, and when, they arose, he continues to play a role in advising Qantas.
 He also played a major role as the competition law adviser to the Sydney Organising Committee for the Olympic Games, including gaining Trade Practices Act (now Competition and Consumer Act) legislative exemptions, and advising on competition and compliance aspects of major sponsorship agreements.

 Defended competition and restraint of trade challenge to rules.